JeffersonLab/smoothness/README.md

 **WEBLIB**
 1. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/smoothness/releases) page corresponding to same version in settings.gradle (Enumerate changes and link issues).
+2. Publish new artifact on maven central with:
+```
+gradlew publishToSonatype closeAndReleaseSonatypeStagingRepository
+```
+**Note**: There is a [GitHub action](https://github.com/JeffersonLab/smoothness/actions/workflows/maven-pubilsh.yml) for this to happen automatically.
+To run locally you'll need to configure credentials.
+See: [Gradle Publish Notes](https://gist.github.com/slominskir/5fcd5cf84182bf1542c07cbca953904a)

-2. Build and push [Docker image](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#8-build-an-image-based-of-github-tag).
+3. Build and push [Docker image](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#8-build-an-image-based-of-github-tag).
 For the weblib so use `-f Dockerfile-weblib`.
 This time we use the github tagged context instead of local `.`.
-3. Publish new artifact on maven central with:
-```
-gradlew publishMavenPublicationToOSSRHRepository
-```
-**Note**: You then must navigate to https://s01.oss.sonatype.org/ and manually click around to close and release.
-There is a plugin for Gradle that automates this, but it [doesn't work](https://github.com/gradle-nexus/publish-plugin/issues/81) with multi-project builds.
+You must wait for maven artifact to sync.

 4. Update javadocs and tlddocs by copying them from build dir into gh-pages branch and updating index.html (commit, push).